Home

 Top

-Can flowers be grown in the Lettuce and Herbs Hydroponic Garden kits?
+Can flowers be grown in the Floating Garden?

 Yes.
-Annuals like Icelandic poppies, marigolds, petunias, and pansies make excellent choices and can yield spectacular results in the hydroponic garden.
-Furthermore, there are a number of edible flowers that can be grown in your hydroponic garden and harvested periodically for salads, etc. Try growing nasturtiums to add to your summer salads.
-Vine plants such as snow peas also are ideal as long as you provide a support structure above the hydroponic garden for supporting these plants.
-We grow snow peas in our hydroponic garden kits and allow the vines to attach to netting hung above the units.
+Annuals like Icelandic poppies, marigolds, petunias, and pansies make excellent choices.
+Furthermore, there are a number of edible flowers that can be grown in the Floating Garden and harvested periodically for salads, etc. Try growing nasturtiums to add to your summer salads.

 Top